BlogWithIntegrity.com

 Dinner with my Family

 I come from a family of doctors.
-My dad is a retired physician, a son of immigrants who attended medical school on a scholarship.
+My dad is a retired physician.
+He’s a son of immigrants who attended med school on a scholarship.
 For decades he practiced internal medicine together with his younger brother, my closest uncle.
-Together they cared for countless adults, gradually absorbing their patients’ spouses and siblings, children and grandchildren into their burgeoning practice.
+They cared for countless adults, gradually absorbing their patients’ spouses and siblings, children and grandchildren into their burgeoning practice.

-Our dinners at home were punctuated, constantly, by calls from the answering service about any sort of emergency.
+Our dinners at home were punctuated by calls from the answering service about all sorts of emergencies.
 Every night at the end of the meal, my father would sit at the table sipping tea, returning patients’ calls to discuss their test results and concerns.
 Sitting in the next room, doing my homework, I heard about tumors, pain, headaches, heartburn and heart attacks.
 I learned about symptoms, blood tests and the concept of a differential diagnosis.
 You name it, pretty much any illness, and I might have answered a few questions.
 It was a bit like watching “House,” but on-stage, in my home.

 Family gatherings centered on two things – food, and talk about medicine.
 We spoke of interesting cases (always nameless), challenging conditions and, even back then, the constraints of health care costs.
 My fiancé, now husband of over 20 years, couldn’t get over how debate over health care dominated our Rosh Hashanah and Thanksgiving feasts.